woleet/woleet-cli/README.md

       --unsecureSSL                Do not check the ssl certificate validity for the backendkit (only use in developpement)

 woleet-cli export [flags]
-  -d, --directory string   source directory containing files to anchor (required) -e, --exitonerror        exit the app with an error code if anything goes wrong -h, --help               help for export
+  -d, --directory string   directory where the receipts will be downloaded (required) -e, --exitonerror        exit the app with an error code if anything goes wrong -h, --help               help for export
   -l, --limitdate string   get all receipts generated from the provided date format:yyyy-MM-dd (default is no limit)